threatdragon/threatdragon.github.io/public/pages/install/install-desktop.markdown

 If you run into problems then consider using the **.dmg** download instead.

 ### Windows installer

-Download the Windows .exe NSIS installer from the [github release area][releases].
+Download the Windows .exe NSIS installer from the [github release area][release].
 Run the installer and invoke the application from the shortcut.

 Windows may warn you that this is an application downloaded from the internet and ask you if you want to keep it.